ngaisteve1/ATMConsole_With_OOP/README.md

 - [x] View bank transactions

 #### Business Rules:
-- User is not allow to withdraw more than the balance amount.
+- User is not allow to withdraw or transfer more than the balance amount.
 A minimum RM20 is needed to maintain the bank account.
 - If user key in the wrong pin more than 3 times, the bank account will be locked.

 #### Assumption: